What’s more important, experience or education?

 We’re not saying you have to clock in and out for every daily task or tell your spouse to put some time on your calendar if they want to chat.

-What Taparia’s advice all boils down to is committing to a few key steps: Planning out your major life goals, working backward to establish a reasonable roadmap to reach each goal, and evaluating progress monthly.
+What Taparia’s advice all boils down to is committing to a few key wealth planning and investment management steps: figuring out your major life goals, working backward to establish a reasonable roadmap to reach each goal, and evaluating progress monthly.

 Use Your Network to Hire Out the Tough Stuff